kar-lina/kar-lina/README.md

 ## Hi there, I'm Karabutova Lina 👋

-I'm a frontend developer, cartographer, PhD in Geography from Minsk, Belarus.
+I'm a frontend developer.
+Have a magister's degree in Applied Mathematics and Informatics.

 💻 My main stack